reiver/guide-research-interviewing/README.md

 >
 > ... with anything and any of it?

-(Some of how you phrase that is going to depend on the exact field, industry, and market you are focusing on.)
+Some of how you phrase that is going to depend on the exact field, industry, and market you are focusing on.

+But you will discover how you should phrase that in **phase 1** & **phase 2**.

+If you were talking the VP of Innovation at a bank, and you were talking about integrations, you might ask —

+> **How could things go wrong?**
+>
+> ... with the integration?
+>
+> ... with any of the partners?
+>
+> ... with an active account?
+>
+> ... etc?
+>
+> ... with anything and any of it?

 ## Phase 4